 Only the good guys work ...

-"In a hierarchy, every employee tends to ascend to his level of inability ....
-After a while, each position is filled by an employee who is unable to fulfill his task. "
+“In a hierarchy, every employee tends to rise to their level of inability….
+After a period of time, each position is filled by an employee who is unable to carry out his task. ”

 The above embedded short film by Kathrin Albers, Jim Lacy and Nils Hartlef got the 2007 business award and shows very nicely: In our economic system the others are working: namely those employees who have not yet reached their level of incompetence.

 In his well-known book “Dilbert Principle”, the cartoonist Scott Adams goes one step further: He says that companies intentionally promote their incompetent employees to middle management because they are the least likely to cause damage there.
 Or as Adams puts it: “The management level is an attempt by nature to keep idiots out of the production process.